Poya Asbaghi

-Poya Asbaghi (پویا اسبقی; [puːjɒː æsbæɣiː]; born 17 July 1985) is a Swedish football manager who is the assistant manager of Red Star Belgrade.
+Poya Asbaghi (پویا اسبقی; [puːjɒː æsbæɣiː]; born 17 July 1985) is a Swedish football manager who was most recently the head coach of Qatar Stars League side Al-Wakrah.

+Early life

+Asbaghi has stated that his family fled from Iran when he was one year old because of political persecution and for being advocates of freedom and opponents of the Islamic regime.
+He grew up in Uppsala where his parents lived as of June 2020.

 Managerial career

+Dalkurd FF

+During Asbaghi's time as assistant manager of Swedish side Dalkurd FF, he and his team narrowly avoided embarking on Germanwings Flight 9525 in their scheduled return trip from Barcelona.

 IFK Göteborg

 Asbaghi was appointed as manager of Swedish Allsvenskan side IFK Göteborg before the start of the 2018 Allsvenskan season.
 On 25 July 2019, IFK extended his contract until 2022.
 After the 2019 season, Poya Asbaghi was nominated as the manager of the year in Allsvenskan.
 He was subsequently offered the manager role at English Championship side Barnsley which he turned down.

 Asbaghi led Göteborg to the 2019–20 Swedish Cup final after a win over IF Elfsborg on 9 July 2020.
 On 30 July 2020, Asbaghi and Göteborg won the 2020 Swedish Cup Final after a 2–1 extra time win over Malmö FF, qualifying the team to the 2020–21 UEFA Europa League qualifying rounds.

 Asbaghi was relieved of his duties on 3 September 2020 during the 2020 season.